 Time spent completing forms and preparing reports takes the GP away from the medical care of his or her patients.

-Most GPs have a very heavy workload and paperwork takes up an increasing amount of their time, so many GPs find they have to take some paperwork home at night and weekends.
+Most GPs have a very heavy workload and paperwork takes up an increasing amount of their time, so many GPs find they have to work outside of their normal hours.